-4 Reflections for Mental Health from Psalm 119
+4 Reflections for Health

 Psalm 119 is the longest chapter in the Bible.
 Many truths are found therein.
 For a moment, take a look at verses 59 & 60.
 Two thoughts come out of each of these verses.